-Ryzolt may also be used for other purposes not listed in this medication guide.
+Ryzolt may also be used for purposes not listed in this medication guide.

-Seizures (convulsions) have occurred in some people taking this medication.
-Ryzolt may be more likely to cause a seizure if you have a history of seizures or head injury, a metabolic disorder, or if you are taking certain medicines such as antidepressants, muscle relaxers, narcotic, or medicine for nausea and vomiting.
+Seizures (convulsions) have occurred in some people taking this medicine.
+Ryzolt may be more likely to cause a seizure if you have a history of seizures or head injury, a metabolic disorder, or if you are taking certain medicines such as antidepressants, muscle relaxers, narcotic, or medicine for nausea and vomiting

 Do not crush the Ryzolt tablet.
 This medicine is for oral (by mouth) use only.
 Powder from a crushed tablet should not be inhaled or diluted with liquid and injected into the body.
 Using this medicine by inhalation or injection can cause life-threatening side effects, overdose, or death.

-You should not take Ryzolt if you are allergic to tramadol, if you have ever been addicted to drugs or alcohol, or if you have ever attempted suicide.
+You should not take Ryzolt if you are allergic to tramadol, or if you have: